chef-training/test_driven_cookbook_development/README.md

 Building cookbooks with tests will increase the speed at which you work by giving you consistent feedback throughout the entire cookbook development process.

-Participants will learn how to confidently create and extend a cookbook using ChefSpec and ServerSpec.
+Participants will learn how to confidently create and extend a cookbook using ChefSpec and InSpec.
 At the end of the course, learners will have created a code repository that can reviewed and applied to solve real business problems.

 ## Demo - Test Driven Development